Azaxis/learning-opentok-ios/README.md

 * Text chat for the participants
 * The ability to record the chat session, stop the recording, and view the recording

+The code for this sample is found the following git branches:

+* *basics* -- This branch shows you how to connect to the OpenTok session, publish a stream, subscribe to a stream, mute audio, and switch the publisher's camera.

+* *archiving* -- This branch shows you how to record the session.

+* *signaling* -- This branch shows you how to use the OpenTok signaling API to implement text chat.

 Configuring the application
 ---------------------------